Why a Grumpy Parrot?

 As a 6 year old, Gabriela was a merciless tease who at the time of my first visit to Venezuela had just started her English lessons.

 Commendably, she insisted on practicing English with me at every possible opportunity.
 At 6, her English vocabulary already far exceeded my command of Spanish.
-But, for some reason, her favourite phrase, and the one she liked to practice most with me, went something like: “you look like a grumpy parrot square face”.
+But, for some reason, her favourite phrase, and the one she liked to practice with me most, went something like: “you look like a grumpy parrot square face”.

 This was, of course, a disturbing revelation.
-It had simply never occurred to me before.
+What?
 How so?
+What did she mean?
 Was it my hair—which at the time was still rather reddish (and something of a rarity in the leafy suburbs of Caracas).
 And it’s true that my nose was, and still is, a bit beaky.
-But beyond that, I had no idea.
+And as for grumpy?
+Me?
+Anyone who knows me … , well, I might need to concede that point.
+But beyond that, I was stumped.

 Despite my best efforts to ignore this unjustified and incessant harassment (by hiding at the bottom of my mother-in-law’s garden whenever Gabriela was around, which was all the time), the “grumpy parrot” part of the phrase still managed to find me and stick.
 It has since become an acknowledged nickname and over time a cherished part of family lore.